vectorgrp/sil-kit/docs/usage/replay.rst

    * - Term
      - Description
    * - Trace Message
-     - An IntegrationBus data type referring to a bus frame or generic data message, which can be serialized and deserialized.
+     - An SilKit data type referring to a bus frame or generic data message, which can be serialized and deserialized.
    * - Trace Sink
      - Allows saving Trace Messages to permanent storage.